Jbz797/angular-strict-tslint-rules/README.md

     "strict": true, // Enable all strict type checking options },
   "angularCompilerOptions": {
-    "fullTemplateTypeCheck": true, // Enables the binding expression validation phase of the template compiler "strictInjectionParameters": true, // Reports an error for a supplied parameter whose injection type cannot be determined "strictInputAccessModifiers": true, // Whether access modifiers such as private/protected/readonly are honored when assigning a binding expression to an @Input()
+    "strictInjectionParameters": true, // Reports an error for a supplied parameter whose injection type cannot be determined "strictInputAccessModifiers": true, // Whether access modifiers such as private/protected/readonly are honored when assigning a binding expression to an @Input()
     "strictTemplates": true // Enables strict template type checking